seaside1/jrule/README.md

 ### Database

-- Using persist is just support for `org.openhab.core.persistence.ModifiablePersistenceService`.
-Currently these are
+- JRule persist is a utility for supporting `org.openhab.core.persistence.ModifiablePersistenceService`.
+Currently these Persistance Services are supported:
   - Influx
   - JDBC
   - InMemory